Skip to main content

 A critical ethical pillar for any health-related program is informed consent.
 In the context of outcome-based wellness initiatives, true informed consent means the employee must understand not only what data is being collected but also the limitations of the program’s analysis.

-Do they understand that the program’s metrics may not accurately reflect their journey?
+Do they understand that the program’s metrics may not accurately reflect their personal health journey?
 Are they aware that failing to meet a target could be a result of an undiagnosed medical condition rather than a lack of effort?
 Without this level of transparency, the consent process is incomplete.

 The ethical integrity of a wellness program hinges on its ability to respect clinical nuance and protect sensitive health data from misuse.